"When the weary and hungry to Lexington trip,

 1898 Red Bud Bed & Breakfast, 600 N. Lexington Avenue, 40390.
 (859) 215-6000.
 Cozy rocking chairs on the veranda are calling your name!
 Two lovingly restored rooms with private baths.
 Full breakfast included.
 Wilmore is home to Asbuty College and close to High Bridge Park overlooking the Kentucky River.

 The Potter's Inn, 313 Walters Lane.
 40390.
 (859) 858-0120.
 The Potter's Inn is a beautifully restored Victorian farm house with five guest rooms with elegant decor, a sunroom, multiple dining rooms and a wrap-around porch.
 Breakfast is served daily and additional meals are available upon special arrangement.
-Children welcome with advance notice.
+Children eight years or older are welcome with advance notice.
 No pets

 Scott Station Inn, 305 E Main St, Wilmore, 40390, (270) 392-4043.
 The oldest continuously operating B&B in Wilmore, Scott Station is under new ownership and has been lovingly renovated without losing the charm of a 19th century inn.
 There are five guest rooms all with private, ensuite baths.
 Relax in front of the fireplace in the first floor guest lounge.
 There's comfortable furniture and an entertainment center.
 Other great spots to relax: the front porch or the private back deck and pergola.
 Children "who sleep quietly through the night" are welcome!
 No pets.